 In addition, three remarkable features regarding the distribution of HH clusters of fire density merit mention in this section.
-(Figs. 10, 11, B5 and B6).
+(Figs. 9, 9, D5 and D5 and D5).
 The first is a large concentration of HH clusters in 2005 over southern Cordillera Central, related to an uncontrolled wildfire that devastated almost 80 km2 of pine forest.
 As a result, more than 100 fire points per 100 km2 were reached, which is a historical record.
-Second, for three years in a row-2013, 2014, 2015-both MODIS and VIIRS sensors detected a high concentration of hotspots over Sierra de Bahoruco, attributable to multiple wildfires that swept large areas of different types of mountain forests during those years.
-Third, in 2014 and 2015, both sensors detected a relatively high number of fire points in Valle Nuevo, southern Cordillera Central, which are depicted in Fig. B6 as HH clusters, and which are also consistent with the fire history of the area.
+Second, for three years in a row-2013, 2014, 2015-both MODIS and VIIRS sensors 2015-the MODIS sensor detected a high concentration of hotspots over Sierra de Bahoruco, attributable to multiple wildfires that swept large areas of different types of mountain forests during those years.
+Third, in 2014 and 2015, both sensors the MODIS sensor detected a relatively high number of fire points in Valle Nuevo, southern Cordillera Central, which are depicted in Fig. D5-D5 as HH clusters, and which are also consistent with the fire history of the area.

 Finally, the spatial error models yielded consistent results for forest loss as a function of fire density (Table 3).
-The main finding was that, when modeling the variables over the entire grid-i.e., nationwide analysis-fire density significantly associated with forest loss, which is consistent with the results of the long-term approach.
+The main finding was that, when modeling the variables over the entire grid-i.e., nationwide analysis-fire density significantly associated with forest loss, which is consistent with the results of the longterm approach.
 Particularly, both fire density coefficient and intercept were significant in every annual model, regardless of the size of deforestation clearings, whether large or small.
 Moreover, regional subsets showed that fire density was a suitable predictor of forest loss most of the time in Western and Central regions, whereas in Los Haitises-Samaná Peninsula and the easternmost region, fire density failed as a predictor of forest loss for many years.